 But there is so much more to the cure than drugs.

 The stigma and discrimination that accompany leprosy can be just as debilitating as the disease itself.
 The difference: stigma and discrimination cannot be cured with a drug.

-We also set up self-help groups which operate like families, giving leprosy-affected people the love and support they need to get back on their feet.
+We also set up self-help groups that operate like families, giving leprosy-affected people the love and support they need to get back on their feet.
 And just as importantly, we tackle poverty by providing loans to people and families affected by leprosy.
-This enables them to set up their own businesses, and generate much needed income.
+This enables them to set up their own businesses, and generate much-needed income.